1. I have a research project idea. Where do I begin?

 - There is a requirement of a letter of support from the VPR portfolio.

-For LOIs that are required to be submitted through the Romeo Researcher Portal and are later invited back for submission as full applications, a new full application will need to be launched in the Portal because the application will require a new institutional signature.
+For LOIs that are required to be submitted through the MUN Researcher Portal and are later invited back for submission as full applications, a new full application will need to be launched in the Portal because the application will require a new institutional signature.
 Please reference the associated LOI in Question 2.1 under the “Application for Research Funding” tab.

 12. Do I need to complete an annual certification verification?